Since our inception in 2000 we have worked with many different groups of disadvantaged, vulnerable and marginalised individuals.

-Our programmes currently focus on soft skills development, addressing key areas through the lenses of Barrier Breakers Methodology.
+Our projects all now focus on soft skills development, addressing key areas through the five lenses of Barrier Breakers Methodology.
 BBM removes resistance, and encourages reflection, discussion – and action.

 Our programmes in 2017-18 are for young women aged 15 – 24, inspiring them to raise their aspirations and reach their potential, through the development of employability skills and improved wellbeing.